awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_StartSelector.md

 Identifies the chunk on the Kinesis video stream where you want the `GetMedia` API to start returning media data\.
 You have the following options to identify the starting chunk:
 + Choose the latest \(or oldest\) chunk\.
 + Identify a specific chunk\.
-You can identify a specific chunk either by providing a fragment number or time stamp \(server or producer\)\.
+You can identify a specific chunk either by providing a fragment number or timestamp \(server or producer\)\.
 + Each chunk's metadata includes a continuation token as a Matroska \(MKV\) tag \(`AWS_KINESISVIDEO_CONTINUATION_TOKEN`\)\.
 If your previous `GetMedia` request terminated, you can use this tag value in your next `GetMedia` request\.
 The API then starts returning chunks starting where the last API ended\.

 ## Contents<a name="API_dataplane_StartSelector_Contents"></a>